-The EU has continued to successively reform its Sugar Regime and eventually renounced the Sugar Protocol with effect from 2009 and granted duty-free and quota free access to a wider group of countries.
-Since 2009, the EU has continued to grant additional access under new Free Trade Agreements and will in October 2017 complete the reform of the sugar regime by removing domestic quotas and thus any restrictions on the amount of domestically produced sugar that can be sold in the EU.
+The EU has continued to successively reform its sugar regime and eventually renounced the Sugar Protocol with effect from 2009 and granted duty-free and quota free access to a wider group of countries.
+Since 2009, the EU has continued to grant additional access under new Free Trade Agreements and in October 2017 completed the reform of the sugar regime by removing domestic quotas and thus any restrictions on the amount of domestically produced sugar that can be sold in the EU.

 EU sugar production has increased to more than 20.5 million tonnes making the EU a net exporter of sugar.
 Given that there now are no restrictions on how much tonnage can be marketed internally in the EU, the available market for ACP/LDC sugar industries in the EU has been reduced and prices in the EU are now below the equivalent price on the world market, a market that is itself heavily distorted by subsidies.